-Date The date format is <day-of-the-week>. <day> <month> <year>.</year></month></day></day-of-the-week> Time The time format is <hour> <minute> <second> displayed in 24-hour military-time clock.
-For example, 1 p. m. is displayed as 13:00:00.</second></minute></hour> Primary Master/Primary Slave/Secondary These categories identify the types of the two channels that have been installed in the computer. • y If you select Type "Manual", you will need to know the information listed below.
+- Date The date format is <day-of-the-week>. <day> <month> <year>.

+Press <F3> to display the calendar. - Time The time format is <hour> <Minute> <second> displayed in 24-hour military-time clock.
+For example, 1 p. m. is displayed as 13:00:00.

+Primary Master/Primary Slave/Secondary Master/Secondary Slave These categories identify the types of the two channels that have been installed in the computer.
+If you select Type "Manual", you will need to know the information listed below.
 Enter the information directly from the keyboard and press <enter>.
-This information should be included in the documentation from your hard disk vendor or the system manufacturer.</enter> If the controller of the HDD interface is SCSI, the selection shall be "None". and CD-ROM driv the HDD and CD- TYPE CYLS HEADS PRECOMP LANDZONE SECTORS MODE -Drive type -Number of cylinders -Number of heads -Write precom -Landing zone -Number of sectors -Mode type If a hard disk has not been installed, select NONE and press <enter>.</enter> Drive A Type / Drive B Type This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
-Video The default setting is EGA/VGA.
+This information should be included in the documentation from your hard disk vendor or the system manufacturer.
+If the controller of the HDD interface is SCSI, the selection shall be "None".</enter> If you select Type "Auto", the BIOS will auto-detect the HDD and CD-ROM drive at the POST stage and show the IDE for the HDD and CD-ROM drive.TYPE-Drive typeCYLS-Number of cylindersHEADS-Number of headsPRECOMP-Write precomLANDZONE-Landing zoneSECTORS-Number of sectorsMODE-Mode type If a hard disk has not been installed, select NONE and press <enter>.</enter> Drive A Type / Drive B Type This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
+Video This category selects the type of video adapter used for the primary system monitor.
+Although secondary monitors are supported, you do not have to select them in Setup.